 The --read_filter argument of the DRIVER binary allows to filter or transform reads from the input BAM file before performing the calculation.
-It is possible to use multiple --read_filter arguments in the same command line, in which case they will be executed sequentially, so the order is important.

 The syntax for the argument is: --read_filter FILTER,OPTION=VALUE,OPTION=VALUE,...

 7.1.3.1 QualCalFilter read_filter